bp74/StageXL/README.md

 # StageXL

 StageXL is a fast and universal 2D rendering engine for HTML5 and Dart.
-It provides a wide range of features for 2D games or other graphically rich content.
+It provides a wide range of features for 2D games and other graphically rich content.
 The WebGL based engine is highly optimized to reduce the number of draw calls sent to the GPU and therefore delivers top-class performance.
 The automatic fallback to a Canvas2D based engine guarantees